DzLeMQ/genaiRAG/README.md

 Project Summary
-* GenAI app runs end to end locally 100% using RAG & ollama
+* GenAIRAG app runs end to end locally 100% using RAG & ollama
 * Compatible with CPU/GPU
-* Prompt answers based on uploaded docs stored as vector database using RAG framework.
+* Prompt answered in two ways:
+* 1.if answer found in the local vector database, llm will use it for answer
+* 2.if answer not found in local vector database, llm will use its trained trained material for answer.

 Setup & Codes Running
 * Install anaconda